 Small and Mighty: Omicelo Cares

-The Pittsburgh Foundation has awarded a Small and Mighty grant of $4,800 to Omicelo Cares.
-The Small and Mighty grants program, an outcome of the Foundation’s 100 Percent Pittsburgh organizing principle, has awarded $308,821 this year to 22 local nonprofit organizations with budgets of less than $600,000.
+The Small and Mighty grants program, an outcome of the Foundation’s 100 Percent Pittsburgh organizing principle, has awarded $308,821 in 2018 to 22 local nonprofit organizations with budgets of less than $600,000.

-The $4,800 grant will provide financial compensation to a small group of high school interns in the spring so that they can apply their newly acquired business education and skills to the early planning of the DreamOn Festival, a free music and ice cream festival.
 Omicelo Cares has an annual operating budget of $21,145.

+The $4,800 grant provided financial compensation to a small group of high school interns in the spring so that they can apply their newly acquired business education and skills to the early planning of the DreamOn Festival, a free music and ice cream festival.

 In the first round of Small and Mighty funding, announced in March 2017, a total of $230,000 was awarded to 18 organizations.
-To date, Small and Mighty has awarded $538,000 in grants to 40 organizations.
+To date, Small and Mighty has awarded $879,000 in grants to 40 organizations.